 It would still be bearing-less, but Oilite bronze is designed to release lubrication when force is applied to it.
 It may need a refresh on the lubrication eventually, but experience indicates that time would be years in the future, if ever.
-Even so, I decided to install a Zerk fitting so I could inject some grease whenever I wanted.
+But I’m feeling very belt-and-suspenders about this so… I decided to install a Zerk fitting so I could inject some grease whenever I wanted.

 The only real trick here would be splitting the Oilite bushing in half so it could be installed around the steering column.
 A hacksaw takes care of that and cleanup is managed with a needle file.

 One more feature you might notice is the plate I added to retain the bushing in the block.
-I was concerned it might walk out once I split it and the installation pressure was so drastically reduced.
+I was concerned it might walk out during use (once I split it and the installation pressure was so drastically reduced).

 All greased and bolted up and it feels good turning the wheel with the car on dollies.
-The true test will be once it hits the track (Watkins Glen) in a couple of weeks.
+The true test will be once it hits the track next time.

 Signing off at-speed…